vhurna/devops_todolist_kubernetes_task_6_working_with_deamonsets_and_jobs/README.md

 python manage.py runserver
 ```

-Now you can browse the [API](http://localhost:8000/api/) or start on the [landing page](http://localhost:8000/).
+You can now browse the [API](http://localhost:8000/api/) or start on the [landing page](http://localhost:8000/).

 ## Task

-Create a kubernetes manifest for a pod which will containa ToDo app container:
+Create a Kubernetes manifest for a pod that will contain a ToDo app container:

 1. Fork this repository.
 1. Create a `daemonset.yml` file with a daemonset.
 1. DaemonSet requirements:
-    1. Container: busyboxplus:curl
+    1. Container: `busyboxplus:curl`
     1. Resource requests and limits should be present
-    1. Every 5 seconds it should execue a `curl` command to a clusterIp service of a todoapp.
+    1. Every 5 seconds it should execute a `curl` command to a clusterIp service of a todoapp.
-1. Createa a `cronjob.yml` file with a CrobJob manifest.
+1. Create a `cronjob.yml` file with a CrobJob manifest.
 1. CrobJob requirements:
     1. Container: `busyboxplus:curl`
     1. Resource requests and limits